loubnaAminou/SOAPWebService/README.md

-# Web services SOAP, WSDL, UDDI with JAXWS
+# Web services SOAP, WSDL with JAXWS
 This project aims to deploy a service (a bank service in this example) on JaxWS server.
 As a web service, we have a bunch of operations applied on accounts in a bank.

 ### Web service : server